Mapping Semantic & Syntactic Relationships with Geometric Rotation: Conclusion

 \section{Conclusion}

-The ability to learn geometric transformations for discourse changes relates to work on controllable text generation and steering vectors \citep{turner2023activation, li2023inference}.
-Our rotor-based approach, RISE, provides a geometric framework for understanding and implementing semantic control in language models.
-This work investigated whether discourse-level semantic transformations in multilingual embedding spaces correspond to intrinsic geometric operations, specifically rotations identified through the RISE method.
-Our comprehensive evaluation across multiple models, languages, and validation tasks reveals a more complex reality than initially hypothesized.
-This work demonstrates that modern language model representations maintain interpretable geometric structure for some semantic transformations, extending the promise of geometric semantics from early word embeddings to contemporary transformer models.
+The ability to learn geometric transformations for discourse changes relates to work on text generation and steering vectors \citep{turner2023activation, li2023inference}.
+Our rotor-based approach, RISE, provides a geometric framework for understanding and improving interpretability in language models.
+This work investigated whether discourse-level semantic-syntactic transformations in multilingual embedding spaces correspond to intrinsic geometric operations, specifically rotations identified through the RISE method.
+Our comprehensive evaluation across multiple baselines, models, languages, and datasets reveals a more complex reality than initially hypothesized.
+This work demonstrates that modern language model representations maintain interpretable geometric structure for some semantic-syntactic transformations, extending the promise of geometric semantics from early word embeddings to contemporary transformer models.
 We show that: